 The technology's still new, but has already been adopted by most significant financial institutions in the UK (incl. major banks and building societies).

 What Are the Benefits of Faster Payments Service?

-The main benefit is that transfers are made in real-time (though this aspect is not guaranteed), or at least same working day.
-It’s also totally compatible with mobile banking / Open Banking / PSD2… depending how technical you want to get.
+With FPS, transfers are made in real-time (though this is not guaranteed), or at least same working day.
+It’s also compatible with mobile banking / Open Banking / PSD2… depending how technical you want to get.
 If you’d like to learn more about Open Banking then we have an article for that too!

-In addition to immediate payments, the faster payments scheme also allows a more consistency.
-It operates 24/7, and is unaffected by weekends or bank hols.
+In addition to immediate payments, the faster payments scheme also allows more consistency.
+It operates 24/7, unaffected by weekends or bank hols.

 How Will Faster Payments Service Improve Plum?

-For us here at Plum though, the main advantage of Faster Payments Service is that we’ll be less reliant on Direct Debits for manual deposits 😴
+For us here at Plum, the main advantage of Faster Payments Service is that we’ll be less reliant on Direct Debits for manual deposits 😴